patrickschulz/symac/README.md

 ### Scattering parameters
 I think this should be easy, as well as having any n-port parameters.
 What this needs is a good results browser, some kind of post-processing calculator.
 Since I want to build something like this anyway, this could happen kind of automatically some day :)

+I started working on the n-port parameters.
+Z- and Y-Matrix are working, but i need a unified results browser.